Proceline/com.ppvylk.project_ci_animation/README.md

 - Modular architecture
 - Easy integration via Git URL
-- Supports Unity 2021.3 and later
+- Fully compatible with Unity 6 and later
+- Leverages new features and performance improvements introduced in Unity 6
+- Designed for future-proof development with the latest Unity ecosystem

 ## Installation